modswift/docs.mod-swift.org/content/install.md

 On macOS: We strongly advise that you rather use Homebrew, more importantly
           the Apache provided by Homebrew.

-Ubuntu packages required (assuming you have Swift 3 installed already):
+Ubuntu packages required (assuming you have Swift 3 installed already), this includes the PostgreSQL and SQLite3 database adaptors, add additional ones as desired:

     sudo apt-get update
     sudo apt-get install \